 Maintaining your Vaser Liposuction results

-Vaser Liposuction allows cosmetic surgeons to target subcutaneous fat cells and contour the body shape.
+Vaser Liposuction allows doctors to target subcutaneous fat cells and contour the body shape.
 However, the potential negative of liposuction procedures is that the body can compensate by replacing the removed fatty tissue with visceral fat.

 A study published in the Journal of Clinical Endocrinology and Metabolism found women who didn’t exercise after their Liposuction surgery had a 10 per cent increase in visceral fat cells than they had prior to the cosmetic surgery.